alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 }
 ```

-In JSDoc, types are defined using the `@typedef` keyword:
+In JSDoc, types are declared using the `@typedef` keyword:

 ```js
 /**